entoj/entoj-export-jsp/README.md

 The default base path used to store exported artefacts.
 Standard directories can be used as variables.

 #### jsp.jspBasePath

 The default path used to store exported jsp artefacts.
 This is relative to cm.exportPath.

+#### jsp.jspBaseUrl

+The default base url used to include exported jsp artefacts.

 #### jsp.assetBaseUrl